 Borrow £1,000 - £200,000 for cash flow, stock or investments.
 Fast and fair decisions.Get approved for free

-The main difference between secured and unsecured business loans is that there typically isn’t such a level of legal security for a lender, meaning the risk or exposure for them is much higher.
+With an unsecured business loans, the loan isn't set against assets as collateral meaning there typically isn’t such a level of legal security for a lender.
+This means the risk or exposure for them is much higher.

 Providers of unsecured loans tend to mitigate this risk by lending business loans in smaller amounts over shorter periods of time.
 A seasonal business – such as a B&B with a focus on summer tourism – might seek an unsecured loan to cover gaps in their working capital (such as staff wages) in months when business is slow, knowing they can pay it back once things pick up in summer.